Alex-A-B/BR-Gallery-Project/README.md

+# Backend JSON for Bob Ross Art Gallery app
+#
+frontend can be found here https://github.com/Alex-A-B/br-gallery-phase2-project

+app hosted on Netlify/ backend Heroku

+Thanks and have a nice day.

+#

 # Deploy `json-server` to `{{ free hosting site }}`

 > Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.